- What is a table rating in life insurance?

 What can I do about a table rating?

 It's important to remember that risk is not standardized.
-Each insurance company has its own proprietary rating system.
-So, while you may be table-rated at one insurance company, you may qualify for a standard rating with other insurers, which makes shopping your policy important.
+Each life insurance company has its own proprietary rating system, so it's essential to compare different companies.
+So, you may be table-rated at one insurance company, while you may qualify for a standard rating with other insurers, which makes shopping your policy important.

 How does table shaving work?
 For example, a company may have 16 health credit factors available to applicants ranging from regular preventative medical care to being a lifetime non-smoker or having an income over $100,000.
 If an applicant meets four of the 16 factors, the insurer will improve their table rating by one table, going from a "C" to a "B," for example.